imteekay/algorithms/README.md

 you have a strings.cpp file and a strings.in input file

-- to compile
+- to compile:

 g++ strings.cpp -o strings

-- to run with inputs
+- to run with inputs:

 ./strings < strings.in